Installing a standalone JMS

 Install Application Assistant, locate the module

-Select the servers and/or clusters to which you want to deploy
+Select the server instances or clusters to which you want to

 Note: If you have not created additional Managed